irena-flextool/flextool/docs/install_toolbox.md

 - cd to the FlexTool directory
 - `python update_flextool.py`
 - This will pull the new version of the tool as well as migrating the input databases to the new version without destroying the data.
 Making a backup copy of the input data is still a good practice.
+The input_data_template.sqlite should not be used directly but by making a copy of it.
     - The updated databases are:
         - The database chosen as the input data in the tool!!!
         - init.sqlite
         - input_data_template.sqlite
+        - time_settings_only.sqlite
         - how to example databases
 - If the git complains about merge conflicts, it is probably due to you modifying the template files.
 Use `git restore .`  and `git pull `.
 This will restore ALL the files downloaded from the repository to their original states.
 Then repeat `python update_flextool.py`
+- The Results.sqlite will only get additive changes, as we do not want to destroy your data.
+This causes old parameter definitions to linger in the database.
+You can remove them by replacing the database with a copy of the Results_template.sqlite that is kept up to date.

 - One can also migrate other input databases to the new version by calling:
     - `python migrate_database.py *absolute_path_to_database*` or